licarpen/aws-developer/README.md

 * VPC flow logs allow you to monitor traffic i/o of VPC
 * VPC per account per region
 * subnets per VPC per AZ
-* can peer VPC w/i or accross accounts to make it look like they are part of the same network
+* can peer VPC w/i or across accounts to make it look like they are part of the same network

-## S3
+## S3 (Simple Storage Service)

 ### Buckets
 * globally unique name